InserirAquiNome/crypto/mailing_lists.md

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/clawsmail3.png "Logo Title Text 1")

-Like you can see I have to mail lists on it:   *bitcoin-dev* and *lightning-dev*
+Like you can see I have two mail lists on it:   *bitcoin-dev* and *lightning-dev*

 ## Support my work